12 Tasty Cointreau Substitutes to Try in 2025

 3. Curaçao

-Curaçao liqueur is a bright blue, orange-flavored liqueur that originated in the Caribbean island of Curaçao.
-This deeply-hued Cointreau replacement is made by blending dried orange peels with a mix of spices and sweeteners, resulting in a slightly bitter and tangy taste.
-Curaçao liqueur is a versatile ingredient that can be used in a variety of cocktails and recipes, adding a burst of citrusy flavor and a pretty pop of color.
+Curaçao is a bright blue, orange-flavored liqueur that originated on the Caribbean island of Curaçao.
+This deeply hued Cointreau replacement is made by blending dried orange peels with a mix of spices and sweeteners, resulting in a slightly bitter and tangy taste.
+When using orange Curaçao as a substitute for Cointreau, start with a smaller amount and adjust to taste; it’s often a bit sweeter.

 4. Aperol